oktadev/okta-blog/_source/_posts/2021-07-21-xamarin-forms-pkce-sdk.md

 First, rename `ItemDetailPage.xaml` and `ItemViewModel.cs` to `MovieDetailPage.xaml` and `MovieDetailViewModel.cs`.

 The movie details page will display a poster image of the movie and the cast.
-It will also let you watch a trailer of the movie (with the help of `MediaElement` from Xamarin’s Community Toolkit):
+It will also let you watch a trailer of the movie (with the help of `MediaElement` from Xamarin's Community Toolkit):

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>